-- Using a sharp knife, remove tough center veins and stems from kale.
-(This is easier to do if you fold the leaves in half first.)
-Discard stems & veins.
+- Using a sharp knife, remove tough center stems from kale.
+This is easier to do if you fold the leaves in half first.

-- Bring a large pot of water to a boil and put the cleaned kale into the pot.
-Cook 2-3 minutes.
+- Bring a large pot of water to a boil over high medium-heat.

-- Drain in colander and wash with very cold water.
-Squeeze to remove excess water.
+- Drain kale in colander again.
+Squeeze kale to remove excess water.